daniellaadeshina/CS-330--PowerShell/README.md

 TutorialsPoint PowerShell Guide: https://www.tutorialspoint.com/powershell/index.htm

 **GETTING STARTED**

 **What I needed to do to install PowerShell**

 Which edition to use:
-Use PowerShell 7 (pwsh) — it’s the cross-platform, actively maintained edition from Microsoft (recommended for new work).
+Use PowerShell 7 (pwsh), it’s the cross-platform, actively maintained edition from Microsoft (recommended for new work).

 **Quick install options (pick one for your OS):**